nextflow-io/website/src/content/blog/2021/setup-nextflow-on-windows.md

 - Docker Desktop provides a Windows GUI for managing Docker containers and images (including Linux containers running under WSL)
 - Microsoft provides Docker Desktop integration features from within Visual Studio Code via a VS Code extension
 - Docker Desktop provides support for auto-installing a single-node Kubernetes cluster
-- The Docker Desktop WSL 2 back-end provides an elegant Linux integration such that from a Linux user’s perspective, Docker appears to be running natively on Linux.
+- The Docker Desktop WSL 2 back-end provides an elegant Linux integration such that from a Linux user's perspective, Docker appears to be running natively on Linux.

 An explanation of how the Docker Desktop WSL 2 Back-end works is provided [here](https://www.docker.com/blog/new-docker-desktop-wsl2-backend/).